Franweb79/Datepedia/README.md

     e.g. if we have "results for november 05" ,it has no sense to show -5 results for november 05 (first request) -and another 5 results again for november 05 (another request, which will be done only if date or month are different)

+10 -

+    getEventsPromise() will be used on show-days-component.

+    PARAMETERS:month and day of the date to search

+    We need it to make a promise -or with async/await, check branch async-await-, to be sure we have the data returned for the first date before requesting for second date, and properly order them

+11 -

+    we can´t use an RXJS operator  to catch only 5 random results of retrieved data, take() operator here doesn't work because values should be emitted by the API one by one, and all events for a date are all emitted together.

+    As said, we will use dataToShow property, which is customEvents type, to store filtered data, then pass it to show-days-component's property called arrayOfObjectsWithEvents, and through a viewchild, pass the value to modal child component and be able to show it.

+    To handle error, we use a property called modalError with custom type error interface called customError, on that error we set the error response values we are interested in.

+    Also use the reject() keyword which, like resolve() is like a return.
+It is used to handle errors, resolve() is to handle sucessful request

+12 -

+    getFiveRandomElementsOfArray() will implement the logic to get 5 random events once all results of the API are requested

+    OTHER METHODS CALLED:

+      -isUsedIndex

+    PARAMETERS:

+      -the data object returned by the api, it contains, among others, an events property which is an array with events

+    RETURNS a randomEvents custom type